JeremySeverson/board-game-summary/summaries/five-tribes.md

     4. Tribes Action
         * Yellow Viziers: Place in front of you, worth VPs at Game End
         * White Elders: Place in front of you, worth VPS at Game End or buy/invoke Djinns
-        * Green Merchants: Put in bag and take the resources from front of resource row for each one
+        * Green Merchants: Put in bag and take the resources from front of resource row for each merchant
         * Blue Builder: Put in bag, Gain gold
             * (number of surrounding/current blue tiles) x (number of builders + discarded slave/fakir cards)
         * Red Assassins: Put in bag and kill one meeple
-            * (number of Assasins + discarded slave/fakir cards) tiles away equal to the number of assassins
+            * (number of Assasins + discarded slave/fakir cards) tiles away
             * Or 1 Yellow or 1 White meeple in front of a player
-            * Discard slaves/fakirs to increase number of spaces, add 1 for each discarded
             * If you assassinate the last meeple on a space you may claim it if not already claimed
     5. Tile Actions
         * Oasis: Place palm tree on tile (Mandatory)